-Dogs shake and tremble for all kinds of reasons ranging from excitement to pain, old age, even nausea.
+Dogs shake and tremble for all kinds of reasons -- excitement, pain, old age, even nausea.

 Dog Shivering and Trembling: Common Causes and Treatments